administer03/Paint-by-number-useing-K-maen/README.md

 ColorClusters-PaintByNumber analyzes an image and groups its colors into clusters using K-Means.
 The output consists of a simplified image with numbered regions and a corresponding color palette.

-### Key Features

-- **Color Reduction**: Uses K-Means clustering to reduce colors in an image while retaining its main details
-- **Customizable Clusters**: Adjust the number of color clusters to get the level of detail you want
-- **Paint-by-Number Format**: Outputs images with unique colors per cluster, ready to be used for paint-by-number projects
-- **Save & Share**: Export the clustered image in common formats (e.g., PNG, JPEG)

 ## ⚙️ How It Works

 1. **Input an Image**: Provide an image in JPEG, PNG, or BMP format.